sarr-io/srcpool/README.md

   <p>☕ Multi-platform, open source, "customizable down to the core" text/code editor.</p>
 </div>

+## It's yours to keep.
+Customize everything about the editor from the themes to what rendering api it uses in to better fit your workflow.
+Each plugin or core file can be edited or created to your will.
+All in C/C++!

 ## 📦 Releases
 | Build | Version |
 | --- | --- |